mattnolting/nextjs-seed-app/README.md

 ## Development

 This project uses Next.js with the App Router pattern.
-The component extraction engine in `modules/` can analyze PatternFly components and generate framework-agnostic schemas for use in multiple frameworks.
+The component extraction engine in `modules/` can analyze PatternFly components and generate layouts/components for Next.js.

 ## License